Keys87/KCalc-project/README.md

 V6.0: GUI modernization using CTk(customtkinter) and a new naming system, status: done

+V7.0: Brought a new UI for the legacy and modern version to make it look like actual calculator.
+This update is a full rework for the code so be patient, status: on work...

 # Known Errors
 V3.0+: "int literal" error has comeback, its a non-fatal console error(this means that the app will work as intended even when the error is triggered), it won't be fixed